 Competitive athletes have to be careful about any and all substances they incorporate into their training.
 Sports governing bodies each have their own respective policies on what is and what is not permissible for a participating athlete to take.

 The use of THC and marijuana by athletes is still prohibited by all major sports governing bodies.
 Consuming products containing THC, therefore, puts many athletes at risk of being in violation and subject to penalties.

 As CBD has become increasingly popular among athletes looking for an all-natural, non-toxic supplement to boost performance and assist in recovery, more sport’s governing bodies have adapted their policies to permit athletes to use CBD before and during competition, as well as for recovery afterward.

-While hemp-derived CBD supplements contain little to no levels of THC, athletes who participate in competitive leagues and organizations and looking to avoid all THC have options with THC-free CBD supplements, such as Dixie Botanicals® CBD Isolate, and Dixie Botanicals® Kicks.
+While hemp-derived CBD supplements contain little to no levels of THC, athletes who participate in competitive leagues and organizations and looking to avoid all THC have options with CBD supplements with non-detectable levels of THC, such as Dixie Botanicals® CBD Isolate, and Dixie Botanicals® Kicks.

 Hemp CBD Doesn’t Require Doctor’s Permission

 While individual states are able to pass their own laws regulating hemp-derived CBD, and some states have chosen to do so, full-spectrum CBD products are available in most states.
 CBD products that do not contain detectable levels of THC, such as Dixie Botanicals® CBD Isolate, Kicks, CBD Vape Cartridge, and Salvation Balm, are available nationwide.